Get New Zealand immigration glossary here!

 The process isn’t made any simpler by the foreign terms and phrases found in immigration material.

-That’s why we compiled a New Zealand immigration glossary, to help you understand various terminologies associated with emigrating to Australia’s neighbour.
+That’s why we compiled this New Zealand immigration glossary, to help you understand various terminologies associated with emigrating to Australia’s neighbour.

 An acceptable qualification for a post-study work visa: